-23. Disc/Tune: Press ◀ or ▶ to

-manually tune down/up the radio frequency band, or to listen to the previous/next CD.
+23. Disc/Tune: Press $\blacktriangleleft$ or $\blacktriangleright$ to manually tune down/up the radio frequency band, or to listen to the previous/next CD.

 CAT: CAT is only available when equipped with Satellite Radio.
 Your Audiophile radio comes equipped with Satellite ready capability.
 The kit to enable Satellite reception is available through your dealer.
 Detailed Satellite instructions are included with the dealer installed kit.
-Dealer installed satellite kit only available in the continental United States.
+Check with your authorized dealer for availability.